skpha13/cvx-rayopt/docs/readmes/04_benchmark_and_analysis.md

 Results could be improved by choosing another target image with a higher contrast, or enabling some image preprocessing (such as contrast adjustment or compressing/expanding the brightness range) on it before.

 The **Least Squares** approaches produced the smallest errors.
-The experiment should also be tried with an increased number of lines for the **Greedy** approaches as it can increase accuracy.
+The experiment should also be tried with an increased number of lines for the **Matching Pursuit** approaches as it can increase accuracy.
 And another interesting experiment would be to allow the subtracting of edges.
 This experiment works for both approaches.

 ## Time Taken for Computation